5 FITNESS TIPS FOR BLOKES WHO WANT TO GET RIPPED, BUT CAN'T GET STARTED...

 Make it easy for yourself.
 Get 8 hours of sleep a night, try to eliminate as much stress as possible, walk as much as possible, drink plenty of water and eat plenty of lean meats and unprocessed food.
 Oh, and look after your mental health as well!

-The easiest and most instantly actionable out of all these tips, lay off the piss!
+The easiest and most instantly actionable out of all these tips, drink less beer!